MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Each AI Builder model has a different credit consumption mechanism.
 To perform an assessment, go to the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) or obtain the full details in the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

-## Make credits available for an environment
+## Make credits available for an environment (credit allocation/assignment)

-By default, the credits are unallocated and available as a pool on the tenant, which can be used on any environment.
+By default, the credits are unallocated (aka unassigned) and available as a pool on the tenant, which can be used on any environment.

 As an administrator, you'll assess which environments must consume AI Builder credits.
 Use the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) to define how many predictions will happen in a monthly period on each one and assess the credits to allocate.

 Allocation happens in Power Platform admin center: in Resources > Capacity > Summary tab, select "Assign to an environment" in the upper-left menu bar

-To learn more about how to allocate credits in the Power Platform admin center, go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

-The administrator can block the use of unallocated credits through a tenant setting in Power Platform admin center: AI Builder credit/allow users to consume unassigned credits.
+**The administrator can block the use of unallocated credits** through a tenant setting in Power Platform admin center: AI Builder credit/allow users to consume unassigned credits.
 By default, this setting is enabled.
 When disabled, only environments with allocated credits have access to AI Builder features.
 See [Tenant settings](/power-platform/admin/tenant-settings)

 > [!NOTE]
 > This is how administrators stay in control of *where* AI is used in their organization and, with the role assignments described in [Roles and security in AI Builder](security.md#roles), *who* is using it.

+To learn more about how to allocate credits in the Power Platform admin center, go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

+To learn details on how to manage AI Builder capacity, go to [Manage capacity](administer.md#manage-capacity).

 ## Monitor usage